ArfatulAsif/CourseCraftOnline-JavaServlet-Project/README.md

 ## Introduction

 In the realm of education, efficient management of courses is essential for smooth operation and effective learning outcomes.
 Inspired by the need for a robust system to facilitate course management, CourseCraftOnline (CCO) was conceived.
-Similar to the Emergency Disaster Management System (EDMS) developed by our peers, CCO aims to streamline processes and enhance user experience within educational institutions.
+CourseCraftOnline aims to streamline processes and enhance user experience within educational institutions.

 ## Objectives

-CCO is designed with the following objectives in mind:
+CourseCraftOnline is designed with the following objectives in mind:

 - To develop a user-friendly website using Java backend technologies, specifically Servlets and JSP.
-- To integrate Bootstrap for enhanced UI/UX design, ensuring an attractive and intuitive interface.
+- To integrate tailwind for enhanced UI/UX design, ensuring an attractive and intuitive interface.
-- To implement secure user authentication using username and password, with password hashing utilizing JBCrypt.
+- To implement secure user authentication using username and password.
 - To support three distinct user roles: students, teachers, and administrators, each with tailored functionalities.
 - To empower administrators to add new courses and assign teachers to specific courses, fostering efficient course management.
 - To enable students to register for courses and access information about their registered courses effortlessly.